 The Texas A&M Research Foundation invests funds in The Texas A&M University System's (A&M System) investment pools.
 The A&M System entered into forward currency contracts for the purpose of hedging international currency risk on its non-U.S. dollar denominated investment securities.
-When entering into a forward currency contract, the A&M System agrees to receive or deliver a fixed quantity of foreign currency for an agreed-upon price on an agreed future date.
-Investment derivatives expose the A&M System to certain investment related risks.
-These contracts are valued daily and the A&M System's net equity in the contracts, representing unrealized gain or loss on the contracts, as measured by the differences between the forward foreign exchange rates at the dates of entry into the contracts and the forward rates at the reporting date, is reported on the Statement of Net Position as either an investment derivative or an investment derivative liability.
+When entering into a forward currency contract, the A&M System agrees to receive or deliver a fixed quantity of foreign currency for an agreed-upon price on a certain future date.
+These contracts are valued daily and the A&M System's net equity in the contracts, representing unrealized gain or loss on the contracts, as measured by the differences between the forward foreign exchange rates at the dates of entry into the contracts and the forward rates at the reporting date is recognized on the Statement of Revenues, Expenses, and Changes in Net Position as investment income or loss.
+The unrealized gain on open foreign currency exchange contracts is reported as an investment derivative and the unrealized loss is included with trade payables.
+The foreign currency forwards are traded over the counter and categorize as Level 2 of the fair value hierarchy.
+As of August 31, 2024, the A&M System did not hold any open foreign currency contract derivatives.